Adjective Clause

 Adjective Clause / Relative Clause

-Point 1: A defining relative clause is like an adjective, for it describes the noun or person by giving details about it.
+Point 1: A defining relative clause is like an adjective.
+It gives important information that describes or identifies the noun.

 1. This is the shirt that I got on sale.